kgloveyou/program-notes/react/React Hooks in Action with Suspense and Concurrent Mode.md

 `useRef`

-The hook returns an object, a `ref`, which we use to store the state value.
-Changing the value stored on the ref doesn’t trigger a re-render.
-React persists the state across renders, each time passing the same ref object back to the component, where it is assigned to the `ref` variable.
+The hook returns an object, a `ref`, which we use to store the state value. **Changing the value stored on the ref doesn’t trigger a re-render.** React persists the state across renders, each time passing the same ref object back to the component, where it is assigned to the `ref` variable.

-### 5.1.2 Calling useRef
+### 5.1.2 调用 useRef

 Every time React runs the component code, each call to `useRef` will return the same ref object for that call.